syncfusion/blazor-docs/src/charts/sparkline/localization.md

 ## Rtl

-If you set the `EnableRtl` property to true, then the Sparkline Charts will be rendered from right-to-left direction.
+If the `EnableRtl` property is set to true, then the Sparkline Charts will be rendered from right-to-left direction.

 The following example shows the Sparkline Charts render from "Right-to-left".